via the bash wrapper (recommended)

 Perl script for maintaining a DarkPAN mirror using S3 + CloudFront.

-NOTE: orepan2-s3 is the bash script that calls this Perl script.
-The documentation here refers to the Perl script, however you should use the bash script for adding and deleting CPAN distributions from your DarkPAN repo.
+NOTE: orepan2-s3 is the bash script that calls this Perl class that doubles as a modulino.
+The documentation here refers to the script (not the class).

 Options